Rabadash8820/UnityAssemblies/README.md

     This works through a magical little combination of [MSBuild Conditions](https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild-conditions) and the [`IsOsPlatform()` Property Function](https://docs.microsoft.com/en-us/visualstudio/msbuild/property-functions#msbuild-property-functions).
 1. **Is this package officially maintained by Unity Technologies?**
     No, it is maintained by Derploid Entertainment.
-However, we will be submitting this package to Unity Technologies as it gains traction, **_so that maybe we can finally have an officially supported NuGet package for Unity assemblies!_**
+    However, this package will be submitted to Unity Technologies as it gains traction, **_so that maybe we can finally have an officially supported NuGet package for Unity assemblies!_**
 1. **If not, how is this package legal?**
-    Well, we're not actually distributing the Unity assembly binaries, just MSBuild files that reference them.
+    Well, it's 'not actually distributing the Unity assembly binaries, just MSBuild files that reference them.
     This NuGet package won't add anything if you haven't actually installed a version of Unity on your machine.
 1. **Can you help me solve [error] in Unity version [version]?**
     Possibly.
-We only test compatibility with, and offer support for, the latest Unity [LTS releases](https://unity3d.com/unity/qa/lts-releases) and the TECH stream releases of the current year.
+Compatibility is only tested with, and support offered for, the latest Unity [LTS releases](https://unity3d.com/unity/qa/lts-releases) and the TECH stream releases of the current year.
-    Unity does not officially support versions older than that, so neither do we!
+    Unity does not officially support versions older than that, so neither does this package!
-    That said, if you're having an issue with an older version of Unity, there's a good chance that we've seen it ourselves, so feel free to [open an Issue](https://github.com/DerploidEntertainment/UnityAssemblies/issues)!
+    That said, if you're having an issue with an older version of Unity, there's a good chance that someone in this community has seen it before, so feel free to [open an Issue](https://github.com/DerploidEntertainment/UnityAssemblies/issues)!
 1. **With which Unity versions has this NuGet package been officially tested?**
     In the following: